Outer-crust equations of state for neutron stars: Introduction

 The EOS of the neutron-star outer crust has been investigated for several decades, beginning with the pioneering work of~\citet{PhysRev.75.1561}, who studied the envelope of dense matter and identified $^{56}$Fe as dominating nucleus in the ground state at low densities.
 A systematic description of the outer crust was later developed in the seminal work of~\citet{Baym-71} [hereafter BPS], who formulated the EOS and determined the sequence of equilibrium nuclei using the nuclear mass table of~\citet{MYERS19661}.
-Subsequent studies aimed at improving this description by incorporating more sophisticated nuclear models and updated nuclear-mass data.
-In particular,~\citet{Haensel_1989} employed Hartree–Fock–Bogoliubov calculations with a Skyrme effective interaction to investigate the composition of matter below the neutron-drip point.
+Subsequent studies improved this description by incorporating more sophisticated nuclear models and updated nuclear-mass data.
+In particular,~\citet{Haensel_1989} employed Hartree--Fock--Bogoliubov calculations with a Skyrme effective interaction to investigate the composition of matter below the neutron-drip point.
 Later,~\citet{Haensel_1994} combined the 1992 Atomic Mass Evaluation~\citep{AUDI19931} with theoretical nuclear mass tables from~\citet{MOLLER1988213} and~\citet{ABOUSSIR1995127}, providing an improved determination of the ground state of cold, dense matter.
-The work of~\citet{PhysRevC.73.035804} further updated the original BPS calculations by employing the nuclear mass data from~\citet{AUDI2003337}.
-In a related study,~\citet{PhysRevC.78.025807} analyzed the impact of the symmetry energy on the outer crust, demonstrating that models with a stiffer symmetry energy, which yield larger neutron skins, predict more neutron-rich equilibrium sequences near neutron drip, thereby linking nuclear structure properties to crust composition and highlighting the sensitivity of the outer crust to isovector properties of the effective interactions employed.
-With the continued development of microscopic nuclear models, several studies have investigated the outer crust using Hartree–Fock–Bogoliubov mass models and modern experimental mass evaluations, such as AME2012 and AME2017~\citep{PhysRevC.94.065802,PhysRevC.83.065810,10.1093/mnras/sty2413,10.1093/mnras/stz800,PhysRevC.102.065801}.
-In parallel, significant effort has been devoted to constructing unified or consistent EOSs in which the crust and core are described within the same theoretical framework, enabling thermodynamically consistent modeling of neutron-star structure and global observables~\citep{LATTIMER1991331,SHEN1998435,10.1143/PTP.100.1013,PhysRevC.83.065808,PhysRevC.83.035802,CHABANAT1998231,Douchin_2001,PhysRevC.75.055806,PhysRevC.84.062802,PhysRevC.78.025807,PhysRevC.82.014314,HEMPEL2010210,Sharma_2015}.
+The work of~\citet{PhysRevC.73.035804} further updated the original BPS calculations by employing nuclear mass data from~\citet{AUDI2003337}.
+In a related study,~\citet{PhysRevC.78.025807} analysed the impact of the symmetry energy on the outer crust, showing that models with a stiffer symmetry energy, and hence larger neutron skins, predict exotic equilibrium sequences near neutron drip.
+With the continued development of microscopic nuclear models and experimental mass evaluations, outer-crust calculations have been refined using Hartree--Fock--Bogoliubov mass tables, updated Atomic Mass Evaluations, and other microscopic nuclear inputs~\citep{Audi_2012,Wang_2017,PhysRevC.83.065810,PhysRevC.94.065802,10.1093/mnras/sty2413,PhysRevC.102.065801,Jiang_2025}.
+In parallel, significant effort has been devoted to constructing unified EOSs in which the crust and core are described within the same theoretical framework, enabling thermodynamically consistent modelling of neutron-star structure~\citep{LATTIMER1991331,SHEN1998435,10.1143/PTP.100.1013,PhysRevC.83.065808,PhysRevC.83.035802,CHABANAT1998231,Douchin_2001,PhysRevC.75.055806,PhysRevC.84.062802,PhysRevC.78.025807,PhysRevC.82.014314,HEMPEL2010210,PhysRevC.88.024308,Sharma_2015,Davis_2024}.
+More recently, Bayesian analyses have been employed to constrain neutron-star crust properties and to quantify EOS uncertainties~\citep{74qx-8ym8,rkpk-tny1}.